 “We use state-of-the-art CNC machinery and CNC cylindrical grinders to get very high tolerance and a high accuracy,” Daintree Tools director Andrew Rodgers said.

 “The main manufacturing that gives the live centre complete accuracy is that the finished grind of the 60-degree point at the front is ground when the centre is assembled.
 So, every spindle is pretty much hand ground to its own bearing pack.”

 The company mainly supplies to the machining industry, such as fitting and turning, maintenance facilities, as well as aerospace manufacturers.

-“We have a range of centres that go from 500kg capacity all the way up to 28 tonnes,” Rogers said.
+“We have a range of centres that go from 500kg capacity all the way up to 28 tonnes,” Rodgers said.

-One of the benefits of being a locally-based business is that there are no challenges with accessing stock, and as a result, manufacturing costs stay at a minimum, Rogers said.
+Co-director, Kerry Rodgers, said one of the benefits of being a locally-based business is that there are no challenges with accessing stock, and as a result, manufacturing costs stay at a minimum.

-“We have a lot of inventory here in Australia, so when we make them, we make them in batches of 50 and 100 at a time,” Rogers said.
+“We have a lot of inventory here in Australia, so when we make them, we make them in batches of 50 and 100 at a time,” she said.

 “We can compete in a worldwide market because we make in volume,” Rogers said.
 “We’re not paying import cost duties and freight, so from a manufacturing point of view, it is possible to make a world-class, very competitive product in Australia.”